Selling Over Private Label on Amazon – Old News or Still Relevant?

 We recommend starting with an individual account before you start actively selling and going independent with it.
 Once your products are listed and ready to ship, you can upgrade to the professional rate.

-How to Register Your Private Label on Amazon
+3. Registration of Your Private Label on Amazon

 Trademark registration – for example at EUIPO – protects your trademark rights and is essential if you want to run a business with Amazon Private Label.
 Don’t forget that trademark protection is always territorial.
 If you registered your trademark in the U.S. for example, you will not be able to take action against unauthorized use in China.